acroy/Quantum.jl/README.md

 Enter my capstone project: Quantum.jl.

-In addition to providing the basic functionality that many Dirac algebra implementations provide, my capstone will provide a system for storing, manipulating, and analyzing subspaces of the Hilbert space.
-In other words, users should be able to define their own bases, and define operators and states in terms of those bases.
+In addition to providing the basic functionality that many quantum mechanical implementations provide, my capstone will provide a system for storing, manipulating, and analyzing subspaces of the Hilbert space.
+In other words, users will be able to define their own bases, and define operators and states in terms of those bases, and perform complex combinatorial filtering and mapping on the labels of basis states.

-Objectives
+Features
 ==========

-###Design and implement a library in Julia that can perform the following tasks:
+###Current:
-	- basis, state, and operator instantiation
+	- basis, state, state representation, and operator type implementations
-	- basic arithmetic operations
+	- tensor product structure for bases and states/state representations
-	- application of selection rules to extract subspaces
+	- application of arbitrary selection rules to extract subspaces from all types of Quantum.jl objects (filtering and mapping)
-	- convert state vector to density matrix
-	- take trace/partial trace of matrices (entanglement calculations)
+	- basic arithmetic operations (including linear algebra operations).
+Examples:
+		- normalization
-	- parameterization of matrices/matrix elements
+		- inner/outer products of Bras and Kets
-	- basis conversion for both operators and state vectors
-	- compute expectation values of the form <v|M|v>
+		- expectation values/transition matrices
-	- compute transition matrices of the form <u|M|v>
+		- commutator of operators
-	- binary operations on states/operators (e.g. inner/outer product)
-	- a fully realized tensor product structure for bases
+		- operator trace
-	- commutation relations of operators
+	- partial trace of operator representations (entanglement calculations)
-	- In-place operations (e.g. conjugate transpose)

-###I also have a small list of optional goals which I would like to attempt, but may not have time for in a single semester:
+###Upcoming:
+	- Abstract symbolic manipulation/simplification for mixed basis operations (implement QuantumExpr)
 	- HDF5 support
 	- design a system for data visualization of common state properties/operations
 	- package Quantum.jl as an open-source library that other Julia users can utilize